The IJNM Vision

 Ministry Roles

-• Leads a small group in preaching and worship
+• Leads the small group in preaching and worship

 • Assisted by Assistant Ministers within the local clergy